sta210-fa20/website/content/syllabus/index.md

 The [Student Disability Access Office (SDAO)](https://access.duke.edu/students) will continue to be available to ensure that students are able to engage with their courses and related assignments.
 Students should be in touch with the Student Disability Access Office to [request or update](https://access.duke.edu/requests) accommodations under these circumstances.
 Zoom has the ability to provide live closed captioning.
 If you are not seeing this, and but would like to see this feature, please reach out to your instructor for assistance.

-### Academic honesty
+## Academic conduct

 **TL;DR: Don't cheat!**

 Please abide by the following as you work on assignments in this course:

 - On individual assignments such as homework, you may discuss the assignment with other students; however, you may not directly share code or your write up with any other student.
 On team assignments such as labs, you may discuss the assignment with other teams; however, you may not directly share code or your write up with another team.
-Unauthorized sharing of the code or the write up is considered a violation of the standards for academic honesty for all students involved.
+Unauthorized sharing of the code or the write up is considered an instance of academic misconduct for all students involved.

 - **Reusing code**: Unless explicitly stated otherwise, you may make use of online resources (e.g. StackOverflow) for coding examples on assignments.
 If you directly use code from an outside source (or use it as inspiration), you must explicitly cite where you obtained the code.
-Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism and a violation of the standards for academic honesty.
+Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism and an instance of academic misconduct.

 - You may not discuss or otherwise work with anyone on quizzes.
 Unauthorized collaboration or use of unauthorized materials is considered a violation of the standards for academic honesty for all students involved.
-More specific details about academic honesty will be provided with the quiz instructions.
+More specific details about standards for academic conduct will be provided with the quiz instructions.

-Any violations in academic honesty standards as outlined in the [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) and those specific to this course will automatically result in a 0 for the assignment and will be reported to the [Office of Student Conduct](https://studentaffairs.duke.edu/conduct) for further action.
+Any violations in the standards for academic conduct as outlined in the [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) and those specific to this course will automatically result in a 0 for the assignment and will be reported to the [Office of Student Conduct](https://studentaffairs.duke.edu/conduct) for further action.

-### Course communication
+## Course communication

 All lecture notes, assignment instructions, up-to-date schedule, and other course materials may be found on the course website, https://sta210-sp21.netlify.app/, specifically on the [**Schedule**](https://sta210-sp21.netlify.app/schedule/) page.

 We will also use Sakai to email periodic announcements to the class.
 Please regularly check your email or check the **Announcements** tab in Sakai to ensure you have up-to-date information about the course.

-### Asking for help
+## Asking for help

 - **If you have a question during lecture or lab, please to ask it!** There are likely other students with the same question, so by asking you will create a learning opportunity for everyone.
 - The teaching team is here to help you be successful in the course.
 You are encouraged to attend office hours during the times posted on the home page to ask questions about the course content and assignments.
 A lot of questions are most effectively answered through discussion rather than email, so office hours are a valuable resource.
 Please use them!